Men who have sex with men: Mental health

 According to the U.S. Centers for Disease Control, the majority of gay and bisexual men have and maintain good mental health, though research has shown that they are at greater risk for mental health problems.
 Stigma and homophobia can have negative consequences on health.
 Compared to other men, gay and bisexual men have a higher chance of having depression and anxiety disorders.

-Monkeypox
+Mpox

-Monkeypox has been shown to disproportionately affect men who have sex with men.
+In the United States, Mpox has been shown to disproportionately affect men who have sex with men.